By AARP Advocacy Director Ingrid McDonald

 Legislation Passed to Protect Consumers and Vulnerable Adults

-Here’s a short description of key policy wins – bills that AARP supported because they will protect our members and their families:
+Here’s a short description of 2013 Session Key Wins - bills that AARP supported because they will protect our members and their families:

 - Long Term Care Insurance Consumer Protections, SB 5216